aarron-lee/dotfiles/README.md

 # dotfiles

-Move all files to home directory, append bash_profile and bashrc files with already existing files, if they exist
+Move all files to home directory, append bash_profile files with already existing files, if they exist.

+Otherwise, add import statement from `.bash_profile` to `.bashrc`